Buying a home is a significant accomplishment in your life.

 An Adjustable-Rate Mortgage (ARM) offers attractive features for some borrowers.

-- Fluctuating Rate: The interest rate of an ARM will stay fixed typically for three, five or seven years and then may adjust annually for the remaining term of the loan.
+- Fluctuating Rate: The interest rate of an ARM will stay fixed typically for five, seven or ten years and then may adjust semi-annually for the remaining term of the loan.
 In the early stages of the ARM, your interest rate may be lower than the current market rates offered on a fixed-rate mortgage.
 Since future rates are uncertain, it’s important for you to determine if you can afford larger monthly payments in the event your rate adjusts upward.

 - Interest Rate Ceiling: There is a ceiling that caps your ARM’s rate increases, which varies by loan option.
 Your interest rate may adjust based on an index, such as interest rates tied to the prime rate or Treasury bills.